Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

 Since only triggered events enter into our correlation measurements, the event-plane resolutions are measured using only these events.
 The event-plane resolutions from inclusive events (minimum-bias events within the given centrality bin) are found to be within a couple of percent of that from the triggered events (see systematic uncertainty discussion in Sec.~\ref{sec:syst:res}).

 We analyzed the elliptic flow in each of the $\pt$ bins used in our correlation analysis.
 The obtained elliptic flow parameters are tabulated in Table~\ref{tab:v2} together with their systematic uncertainties.
 The analysis of the elliptic flow and the assessment of its systematic uncertainty are both described in Sec.~\ref{sec:syst:v2}.
 We used these $\vf$ parameters for background subtraction.
 The calculated magnitudes of the elliptic flow modulation, $2\va\vtR$, are listed in Table~\ref{tab:v2v2} together with their systematic uncertainties.
 The calculated background curves are superimposed in Fig.~\ref{fig:raw}.
+As seen from Fig.~\ref{fig:raw} and Table~\ref{tab:v2v2}, the flow modulation is relatively small for $\pi/4<\phis<\pi/3$; this is because $\vtR$ is the average within a given $\phis$ bin, as aforementioned, which is close to zero for $\phis\sim 45^\circ$.
+It is more so for the $\pi/4<\phis<\pi/3$ bin than for its ``symmetric'' $\pi/6<\phis<\pi/4$ bin because other harmonics also contribute to the average only within the limited $\phis$ bin (cf.~Eq.~(\ref{eq:vR})).

 As mentioned previously, our trigger particle $\pt$ ranges are $3<\ptt<4$~\gev\ and $4<\ptt<6$~\gev.
 In elementary \pp\ and \dAu\ collisions, the particles in these $\pt$ ranges originate mainly from hard-scatterings and jets.
-In relativistic heavy ion colllisions, however, a large baryon to meson ratio was observed in the $\pt$ region around 3~\gev~\cite{PHENIXppi,RICHdata}.
+In relativistic heavy ion colllisions, however, a large baryon to meson ratio has been observed in the $\pt$ region around 3~\gev~\cite{Adcox:2001mf,Adams:2006wk}.
 The reason for the large ratio and the sources of those high $\pt$ particles are still under debate.
-The coalescence and recombination models~\cite{Recom1,Recom2,Recom3} can elegantly explain the large baryon to meson ratio from a thermal bath of constituent quarks.
-On the other hand, the jet-like correlations at small angles relative to trigger particles of $\ptt>3$~\gev, with the long range ridge correlation removed, are measured to be invariant from \pp, \dAu, peripheral to central Au+Au collisions~\cite{Nattrass}, and independent of the reaction plane direction in Au+Au collisions as will be shown in this work.
-These experimental evidences strongly suggest that those $\ptt>3$~\gev\ particles are mostly of jet origin in Au+Au collisions just as in \pp\ and \dAu\ collisions.
-It is possible that recombination may still be at work in our trigger particle $\pt$ ranges, in such that the parton(s) prior to recombination have already imprint angular correlations related to hard-scatterings~\cite{Recom4}.
+The coalescence and recombination models~\cite{Hwa:2003bn,Greco:2003mm,Fries:2003kq} can elegantly explain the large baryon to meson ratio from a thermal bath of constituent quarks.
+On the other hand, the jet-like correlations at small angles relative to trigger particles of $\ptt>3$~\gev, with the long range ridge correlation removed, are measured to be invariant from \pp, \dAu, peripheral to central Au+Au collisions~\cite{Nattrass:2008pn}, and independent of the reaction plane direction in Au+Au collisions, as will be shown in this work.
+This experimental evidence strongly suggests that those $\ptt>3$~\gev\ particles are mostly of jet origin in Au+Au collisions, just as in \pp\ and \dAu\ collisions.
+It is possible that recombination may still be at work in our trigger particle $\pt$ ranges, but in such a fashion that the parton(s) prior to recombination have already imprinted angular correlations related to the hard-scatterings~\cite{Fries:2004hd}.